 You’ll also find quick and easy conversions for multiple sweeteners in the ICLWS sweetener converter.
 The converter makes it easy to swap sugar for one or more sweeteners.

-- Sugar alcohols such as *xylitol and erythritol are considered sugar-free and are not counted as sugar.
+- Sugar alcohols such as *xylitol and erythritol are sugar-free and are not counted as sugar.
 However, be aware that some people experience laxative effects if sugar alcohols are consumed in excess.
-If you have not used either of these previously it’s best to start out with small amounts.
-Try adding a teaspoon in hot drinks or sprinkled over berries to gauge your individual response.
+If you haven’t used either of these previously it’s best to start out with small amounts.
+Try adding a teaspoon to hot drinks or sprinkled over berries to gauge your individual response.
 If you do not experience anything untoward, gradually build up to larger amounts.
 I personally have had no problem with either xylitol or erythritol and have not gained weight gain from using them.
-I do not include any carbs from sugar alcohols in any of my recipes.
+As sugar alcohols pass through the body undigested I don’t include any carbs from them in my recipes.

 - Note: *Xylitol is toxic to animals and may prove fatal if ingested.
 Store xylitol and/or any foods or drinks containing it away from pets.
 Some people worry that if xylitol is toxic to animals it may also have an adverse effect on humans.
-I tend to regard xylitol much the same way as chocolate, which is also toxic to dogs.
+I tend to regard xylitol much the same way as chocolate (which is also toxic to dogs).
 Neither xylitol or chocolate should be eaten to excess and a little of either is fine.
 In the case of chocolate, my preference is for Lindt 90%.
-It’s much, much lower in sugar and carbs than varieties containing a lower cocoa percentage.
+It’s much, much lower in sugar and carbs (only 14 g carbs in a whole 100g block) than varieties containing a lower percentage of cocoa.

-- Stevia (some like it, some don’t).
-Stevia is a herb that many complain has a bitter aftertaste.
+- Stevia is a herb that some people like to use but may have a bitter aftertaste (less is more!).
 It’s worth trying different brands to find ones that don’t.
-I’ve not tried much stevia myself and tend to stick with xylitol, erythritol, IMO syrup or sucralose.
+I’m still searching for one I like and tend to stick with xylitol, erythritol, IMO syrup or sucralose.

 - Tagatose is very similar in taste and texture to regular white sugar, but a lot finer.
 It’s actually made from milk.
 It has a low burning point, so not always ideal for baking at high temperature.
 Some people find it has a laxative effect.
 I may or may not have suffered such a fate (abdominal pains—or worse!).
 So unfair, as it tastes great and does not crystallize!
 As with anything new to your system, start out in small increments to check for any adverse reaction.

-- Sugar Free (Pre-Biotic Fiber) syrup Also known as IMO (isomalto-oligosaccharides).
+- Sugar Free (Pre-Biotic Fiber) syrup is also known as IMO (isomalto-oligosaccharides).
 This sugar free syrup is made from tapioca (Cassava) starch.
 It’s quite sticky although less sweet than I’d expected.
-This is easily fixed by mixing it with one or two other sweeteners.
+I use this more for its texture than anything else and mix it with one or two other sweeteners.
 This not only boosts the sweetness, it also rounds out the flavour (I do this across the board with a variety of sweeteners).
 It’s well worth experimenting when using sweeteners to find your own sugar free “sweet” spot.
 The beauty of having this syrup on hand is it makes whipping up delicious caramel and maple syrups, protein bars, truffles and other sugar free goodies so easy.
 As a pre-biotic containing 90% soluble fiber it’s also great for gut health.
-Truly, an all round winner!
+It is worth mentioning, however, that some studies suggest blood sugar levels may rise when using this.
+If you suffer from diabetes I’d recommend testing your blood sugar before and after using a small amount of this to judge your own response.

 - Castor sugar